Education, News, and Information

 Does the Mizutani Factory sharpen scissors that are not Mizutani?

 No. If they did not make them, they will not fix them.
 Make sure to check in with our domestic support team, they may be able to help out.
-(See “Support” section)
+(See “Support” section located at the landing pages above)

 What is the difference between Japanese Factory Maintenance and a Certified Sharpener?

-Believe it or not, there is a thing called “certification” for a sharpener.
+Did you know that “certification” for a sharpener is a thing?
+It is standard in Japan, but not in many other parts of the world.
 Our factory workers in Japan have been making and maintaining the highest level of Japanese metal working for close to a 100 years (since 1921).
-In this time, they have created a certification program for sharpeners to come and become factory approved.
+In this time, they have created a certification program (first do do so internationally in Japan) for sharpeners to come and become factory approved.
 A “Certified Sharpener” refers to a person who has been trained at the Mizutani Factory.

 What is the difference between a Certified Sharpener and an Authorized Sharpener?